cx-language/cx/docs/book/language-overview.md

 ## Standard build system and package manager

-Building a C* project is done with a single command, `cx build`, which works out of the box without any build configuration, and dependencies are fetched from Git repositories.
+Building a cx project is done with a single command, `cx build`, which works out of the box without any build configuration, and dependencies are fetched from Git repositories.
 See the [Build system](./build-system) page for details.

 Long-term goal: include a built-in linting tool that runs during compilation to enforce a specific coding style, or to